virtual-labs/exp-dev-reference/best-practices/README.md

   This document lists the best pratices to be followed while developing a Virtual Lab  experiment.

 ### General Principles
+   It is imperative to
-   1. The core imperative is to organize complexity.
+   1. Organize complexity.
-   2. Clarity and readability of code
+   2. Maximize clarity and readability of code.
-   3. Do not repeat yourself.
-Never copy-and-paste code.
+   3. Avoid copying-and-pasting code.
-   4. Always try to leave the code you work on in a better state than before you started
+   4. Leave the code you work on in a better state than before you started.

 ### Keep the source clean
    1. Always delete unused code.
 Including variables and